hengxu19/CSE284_Final_Project/README.md

 ## Repository Structure

-Below is an overview of the repository structure, specifically highlighting the organization for `Rat data`.
-This structure is replicated for each dataset involved in our project:
+Below is an overview of the repository structure, specifically highlighting the organization for `Rat data`:

 ```plaintext
 Repository_Name/